SimPro: A Simple Probabilistic Framework Towards Realistic Long-Tailed Semi-Supervised Learning: Experiments

 \paragraph{Visualization of Estimation Quality.}

-Our study includes a visualization of the estimated distribution quality in \cref{fig:KL} of \cref{sec:more_exp}.
+Our study includes a visualization of the estimated distribution quality in \cref{fig:KL}.
 The vertical axis quantifies the Kullback-Leibler (KL) divergence, which measures the deviation of the estimated distribution from the ground truth.
-The results demonstrate that the accuracy of the estimation markedly enhances within just a few epochs of training.
+The results indicate a significant improvement in estimation accuracy after only a few training epochs.
 This empirical evidence validates the effectiveness of the theoretically derived estimation method of distribution, as outlined in \cref{prop:pi}.